 The promises to strengthen national commitments under the Paris accord and to transform the business sector towards more sustainable and cleaner energy sources coincided with the daylong U.N.
 Climate Action Summit organized by U.N.
 Secretary-General António Guterres, who demanded that world leaders show up with real action plans instead of well-meaning speeches.

 Guterres issued a stark warning at the start of the summit held on the sidelines of the annual 193-nation U.N.
 General Assembly.

 “Nature is angry.
 And we fool ourselves if we think we can fool nature.
 Because nature always strikes back.
 And around the world, nature is striking back with fury,” he said.
 “Our warming Earth is issuing a chilling cry: Stop.
 If we don’t urgently change our ways of life, we jeopardize life itself.”

-A group of the world’s largest asset-owners, responsible for managing more than $2 trillion, committed to move to carbon-neutral investment portfolios by 2050.
-The International Development Finance Club, a Paris-based partnership of 24 development banks with $4 trillion in assets worldwide, announced that it will mobilize $1 trillion in clean energy funding by 2025 in 20 of the least-developed nations.
+A group of the world’s largest asset-owners, responsible for managing more than US$2 trillion, committed to move to carbon-neutral investment portfolios by 2050.
+The International Development Finance Club, a Paris-based partnership of 24 development banks with US$4 trillion in assets worldwide, announced that it will mobilize US$1 trillion in clean energy funding by 2025 in 20 of the least-developed nations.

-Microsoft founder Bill Gates said his foundation would give $310 million and the World Bank and several European governments agreed to contribute another $480 million for a combined $790 million in pledged aid to help 300 million of the world’s small farmers adapt to consequences of climate change.
+Microsoft founder Bill Gates said his foundation would give US$310 million and the World Bank and several European governments agreed to contribute another US$480 million for a combined US$790 million in pledged aid to help 300 million of the world’s small farmers adapt to consequences of climate change.